 In the Map configuration section, you can

-- decide the way you want the maps to be displayed according to what should be at top (see next image explanations)
+- decide the way you want the maps to be displayed according to what should be at top (read more in the next section below)

 - display a small compass on the map to display north direction

-- activate the automatic map scaling or define a fixed map scale (see additional info regarding automatic map scaling below)
+- activate the automatic map scaling to fit the whole tracklog or define a fixed map scale (see additional info regarding automatic map scaling below)

 - display the map scale in the bottom left of the map

 Automatic map scaling: this setting allows to scale the map to view the whole track.
 It has been designed for flying closed triangles (FAI or flat).
-Therefore, this settig may not be very useful for flying straight distance as the pilot’s position will be always near the map border.
-With a fixed scaling, XCTrack will always center the pilot in the middle of the map.
+Therefore, this setting may not be very useful for flying straight distance.
+As soon as you zoom in or zoom out, the automatic map scaling will be disabled.

 - Navigation target at top is used to always have your target at top.

-- Bearing at top is used to always have where you are going to at top.
+- Bearing at top is used to always have where you are going to at top (can be influenced by the wind).

 - Heading at top is used to always have what you have in front of you at top.